earthai-tech/watex/docs/base.rst

 The idea behind the SBS is simple: it sequentially removes features from the full feature subset until the new feature subspace contains the desired number of features.
-To determine which feature is to be removed at each stage, the criterion function:math:`J` is needed for minimization [1]_.
+To determine which feature is to be removed at each stage, the criterion function :math:`J` is needed for minimization [1]_.
 Indeed, the criterion calculated from the criteria function can simply be the difference in the performance of the classifier before and after the removal of this particular feature.
 Then, the feature to be removed at each